Back to blog

 Human-in-the-loop controls fail when the human is overloaded, under-informed, or unable to override the system.
 A regulated AI workflow should define what the reviewer sees, what confidence signals are shown, what evidence supports the recommendation, when escalation is required, and how disagreement is recorded.

 Oversight should match the workflow.
 Some AI outputs need mandatory review before action.
 Some need sampling and post-hoc audit.
 Some need dual approval during early rollout.
-Some should be restricted to advisory mode until evidence proves reliability.
+Some should stay advisory until evidence proves reliability.
 High-stakes workflows also need graceful degradation: if the AI system is unavailable, uncertain, or anomalous, the software should fall back to a known safe process rather than silently continuing.

 AI governance does not end at launch.
 Production systems need monitoring for output quality, drift, latency, cost, policy violations, security events, user overrides, data freshness, and unusual action patterns.
 Logs should connect prompts or inputs, retrieved context, model version, output, user action, approval state, and downstream system effect where privacy rules allow.